 For any formal Staff Training Weeks, interested staff should complete the Draft Staff Mobility Training Agreement that can be found on the main Staff Mobility page and submit it to the International Affairs Office, noting the deadline indicated.
 If you find a suitable training week after the deadline, it may be worth making an enquiry, because funding does sometimes get freed up in the course of the year.
 Please note, however, that we will only ever be able to fund about 10 visits in total per year, due to the limited financial resources available for this scheme.

-It is also important to note that approval of a staff member's Erasmus funding application by NUI Galway's International Office does not imply a guarantee that they would get a place on the particular course.
+It is also important to note that approval of a staff member's Erasmus funding application by University of Galway's International Office does not imply a guarantee that they would get a place on the particular course.
 You would make a separate application to the host institution and it would be for the host institution to select participants; often they receive a large number of applications and may even use a lottery to allocate places.
-You would, of course, have the possibility of applying first to the host institution by filling in a registration form, but if you are not approved for Erasmus funding from NUI Galway then you would then have to meet all costs yourself if you decided to accept a place on the course.
+You would, of course, have the possibility of applying first to the host institution by filling in a registration form, but if you are not approved for Erasmus funding from University of Galway then you would then have to meet all costs yourself if you decided to accept a place on the course.
 We will, of course, endeavour to inform candidates as soon as possible about the outcome of their application for Erasmus funding.